 Akira Tanaka, Shizuoka University, Japan

 Kaoruho Sakata, Japan Aerospace Exploration Agency, Tsukuba, Japan

 Sponsoring Space Agency

 Japan Aerospace Exploration Agency (JAXA)

-ISS Expedition Duration:
+ISS Expedition Duration

-March 2013 - September 2014
+March 2013 - September 2013; March 2014 - March 2015

 The purpose of the present research project is to make clear the factors for crystal growth of a high-quality bulk alloy semiconductor by investigating (1) solute transport in liquid and (2) surface orientation dependence of growth kinetics under microgravity and terrestrial conditions.

 Decadal Survey Recommendations

 ^ back to top